dougbhigh/Habitable-Planet-Prediction/README.md

 | Random Forest | 1515                | 172                      | 0.9939668174962293                         |
 | Decision Tree | 1665                | 22                       | 0.9888134741075918                         |

-RandomForest was chosen as the top candidate because it scored the best against know data and had the least bias during prediction.
+RandomForest was chosen as the top candidate because it scored the best against known data and had the least bias during prediction.
 Even still this model predicts a nearly 9:1 ratio in favor of a candidate being confirmed as an exoplanet compared to the nearly 2:1 ratio of known data against such.